 affect and politics; problems in mass culture and popular culture; science and technology studies; critical historicism and the contemporary moment; Shakespeare in public culture; Milton and early modern literature

-middle eastern literature; world literature; gender and sexuality
+middle eastern literature; world literature; postcolonial studies, gender and sexuality

 American Indian literatures, Southern studies, Native American and Indigenous Studies, American fiction from the beginnings to the 21st century, multi-ethnic American literatures